Kapendev/parin/CHEATSHEET.md

-# Cheatsheet (WIP)
+# 🧠 Parin Cheatsheet (WIP)

-Welcome to the Parin cheatsheet.
+Welcome to the Parin cheatsheet!
+This guide highlights the **most commonly used parts** of each module — it's not meant to be full documentation.
-If you notice anything missing or would like to contribute, feel free to create an [issue](https://github.com/Kapendev/parin/issues)!
+If you notice anything missing or want to contribute, feel free to open an [issue](https://github.com/Kapendev/parin/issues)!

-## parin.engine
+## 📦 Module: `parin.engine`

-### Basic
+### 🚀 Basic

 ```d
 int fps();